osamaairfan/Digital-Forensics/Lab 04/Readme.md

 ## Q10
 Based on the attack described, these can be some indicators of compromise that could be used to detect future attacks:
-* Unusual or suspicious network traffic
+* Unusual or suspicious network traffic.
-* Existence of suspicious files or processes
+* Existence of suspicious files or processes.
-* Detection of known malware or attack tools
+* Detection of known malware or attack tools.
-* User behavior anomalies
+* User behavior anomalies.